arnie12a/arnie12a/README.md

 💼 **Data Science Analyst @ Discover Financial Services**
 💻 **Passionate about coding, building web apps, and analyzing data**

-I enjoy solving real-world problems with **data science, software engineering, and automation**.
-I'm always looking for exciting projects to build and new technologies to learn!

 ---

 ## 🛠 Tech Stack